qualcomm/resource-tuner/docs/README.md

 - These APIs can be used by apps, features and other modules
 - Using these APIs, client can tune any system resource parameters like cpu, dcvs, min / max frequencies etc.
 - Userspace resource manager (uRM) provides

 ## Resource Tuner
 - Queued requests processed by resource Tuner
 - Set of Yaml config files provides extensive configuration capability
 - Tuning resources provides control over system resources like CPU, Caches, GPU, etc for.
 Example changing the operating point of CPU DCVS min-freq to 1GHz to improve performance or limiting its max frequency to 1.5GHz to save power
 - Tuning Signals dynamically provisions the system resources for a use case or scenario such as apps launches, installations, etc. in response to received signal.
 Resources can be configured in yaml for signals.
 - Signals pick resources related to signal from SignalsConfig.yaml
-- Extension interface provides a way to customize resource-tuner behaviour, by specifying custom resources, custom signals and features.
+- Extension interface provides a way to customize URM behaviour, by specifying custom resources, custom signals and features.
-- Resource-tuner uses YAML based config files, for fetching information relating to resources/signals and properties.
+- URM uses YAML based config files, for fetching information relating to resources/signals and properties.

 ## Contextual Classifier
 The Contextual Classifier is an optional module designed to identify the static context of workloads (e.g., whether an application is a game, multimedia app, or browser) based on an offline-trained model.